Xetnus/blog/_posts/2022-01-30-locating-spokane-part-2.md

 ![](/blog/images/2022-01-30-hotel.jpg)

 We can clearly see what looks to be a hotel next to a highway.
-In OSM Finder, the highway would be represented by a linestring and the hotel would be drawn as a node.
+In OSM Finder, the highway is represented by a linestring and the hotel is drawn as a node.

 Once the linestring and node are drawn, click on the next button to move to the next stage.
 Depending on the order in which you drew the hotel and highway, you'll either enter the properties for the node or linestring first.
 The order doesn't matter.

 **Node Properties.** The category of the hotel should be `Building`.
 To determine the subcategory, we can take a look at the values shown on the [building Wiki page](https://wiki.openstreetmap.org/wiki/Key:building).
 Fortunately, there's a value named 'hotel' that we can use as our subcategory.
 Using 'hotel' as the subcategory could be risky, because there's no guarantee that it's been marked correctly in the OpenStreetMap data.
 However, we can always come back and remove the subcategory later if we hit a dead end in our search.
-Go ahead and select `hotel` as the subcategory, or type it out and hit enter.
+Go ahead and select `hotel` as the subcategory, or type 'hotel' and hit enter.

 We have a few options for the tags field.
-We could try scouring the Internet to find out which hotel brand uses white and blue signs or orange and white paint.
+We could try scouring the Internet to figure out which hotel brand uses white and blue signs or orange and white paint.
 If we were successful in our search, we could try our luck at entering the `brand` tag again like we did with Domino's.
 Or, we could try something different, like using the [building:levels](https://wiki.openstreetmap.org/wiki/Key:building:levels) key to specify how many levels are in the hotel.
 There are four visible levels to this hotel, so let's use the `building:levels=4` tag.

 ![](/blog/images/2022-01-30-hotel-properties.png)

 **Linestring Properties.** Next, we'll enter the properties for the highway.
-Since it's the same highway we used to find the Domino's in the last article, we'll use the same properties: `roadway` as the category and `any` as the subcategory.
+Since it's the same highway we saw in the last article, we'll use the same properties: `roadway` as the category and `any` as the subcategory.
 We'll also use the tag `bridge`.

 **Relationships.** Finally, we're asked to enter information for the relationship between the hotel and highway.
 Playing it safe, we'll enter a maximum distance of 200m.
 If we want, we can also enter a minimum distance of roughly 5m, but it's not required.